K-S-K/CV/Articles/03_ESphere/Article.md

 My application provides the pssibility of proper data storing corresponding the place on the power grid where measures were collected from.
 By the other terms my application is the editor for the creation of the power network model in the database to store data in the right way to process data by jobs and to retrieve data for the reporting.
-My application contains script which can actualize any version of the database to the actual version with all necessary data conversions, COM object which provides API and UI controls for the data structure editor and for the different applications which work with data: viewers, report generators etc, and desctop editor for the tree-shabe representation of the electric energy system.
+My application contains T-SQL script which can actualize any version of the database to the actual version with all necessary data conversions, COM object which provides API and UI controls for the data structure editor and for the different applications which work with data: viewers, report generators etc, and desctop editor for the tree-shabe representation of the electric energy system.